Graylog2/documentation/pages/dashboards.rst

 ------------------

-Widget values are cached in ``graylog-server`` by default. **This means that the cost of value computation does not grow with every new device or even browser tab displaying a dashboard.** There might be some widgets that need to show real-time information (set cache time to 1 second) and some widgets that can be always a bit out of date (like *Top SSH users this month*, cache time 10 minutes) to save expensive computation resources.
+Widget values are cached in ``graylog-server`` by default. **This means that the cost of value computation does not grow with every new device or even browser tab displaying a dashboard.** Some widgets might need to show real-time information (set cache time to 1 second) and some widgets might be updated way less often (like *Top SSH users this month*, cache time 10 minutes) to save expensive computation resources.

 Repositioning widgets
 ---------------------